Janine Fernandes-Hayden – Executive Director

 Coreen is a professional writer, editor, and communications specialist.
 She is motivated to make communications as clear and effective as possible for nonprofits and is fascinated by what it takes to reach an organization’s publics in a constantly changing and saturated media landscape.
 She brings 25+ years of nonprofit experience, as a volunteer, board member, and staff member.
 Her strengths are in public relations, social media strategy, communications planning, marketing, and campaigns.

 Sarah Koelling Belknap, MSSW, MDiv, Board Chair

-Before Edmonton, we lived in Vancouver for many years.
-We have owned property on Salt Spring since 2011 but now we live on the Island pretty much full time.
+Before Edmonton, they lived in Vancouver for many years.
+They’ve owned property on Salt Spring since 2011 but now live on the island pretty much full time.

-I’m a Chartered Accountant with a Bachelor of Commerce degree from UBC.
-I’ve worked in a few different industries during my career.
-My last role was as Chief Financial Officer of a fairly large private company with operations across Canada and overseas in Mongolia.
-I’m glad to be retired but I do miss the people that I used to work with.
-Having said that we have met so many terrific people here on Salt Spring.
-We consider ourselves very fortunate to be here and I really appreciate the opportunity to join SWOVA’s Board of Directors.
+Eric is a Chartered Accountant with a Bachelor of Commerce degree from UBC.
+He has worked in a few different industries during his career.
+His last role was as Chief Financial Officer of a fairly large private company with operations across Canada and overseas in Mongolia.
+He’s glad to be retired but does miss the people with whom he used to work.
+Having said that, Eric and his wife have met so many terrific people on Salt Spring.
+They consider themselves very fortunate to be here, and Eric really appreciates the opportunity to join SWOVA’s Board of Directors..